Dadangdut33/Screen-Translate/readme.md

 if everything works and you have a suggestion or improvement, you can submit a pull request on the github repository.
 I will check if it's a good idea to add it.

+# How To Uninstall
+If you use the installer version, you can run the uninstaller inside the app folder or uninstall it from control panel.
+For the portable (rar) version, you can just delete them.

 # How To Compile It To .exe Yourself
 You can use [p2exe](https://www.py2exe.org/) or many other stuff.
 I use [pyinstaller](https://www.pyinstaller.org/) to compile it.<br>
 There are 2 options for compiling, command used are: